pts/tinyveracrypt/README.txt

 minix and ocfs2, because they don't use the first 512 bytes of the volume.
 Example:

-  $ sudo ./tinyveracrypt.py init --ofs=0 --size=10M --filesystem=ext2 DEVICE.img
+  $ sudo ./tinyveracrypt.py init --type=veracrypt --ofs=0 --size=10M --filesystem=ext2 DEVICE.img

 You can pass flags to mkfs.ext2 (e.g. -L) like this:

-  $ sudo ./tinyveracrypt.py init --ofs=0 --size=10M --filesystem=ext2 -- -L MYLABEL -b 1024 DEVICE.img
+  $ sudo ./tinyveracrypt.py init --type=veracrypt --ofs=0 --size=10M --filesystem=ext2 -- -L MYLABEL -b 1024 DEVICE.img

 tinyveracrypt has special code to make --ofs=0 work with FAT12 and FAT16 filesystems (but no FAT32 or NTFS).
 Use --filesystem=fat1:

-  $ ./tinyveracrypt.py init --ofs=0 --size=10M --filesystem=fat1 DEVICE.img
+  $ ./tinyveracrypt.py init --type=veracrypt --ofs=0 --size=10M --filesystem=fat1 DEVICE.img

 Some other filesystems and data structures which don't work safely (because they use the first 512 bytes of the raw device in their headers) include